 The Spirit Almanac: A Modern Guide to Ancient Self-Care

 Longing for a deeper, more spiritual life?
 Ground yourself with this handy, illustrated guidebook that provides easy-to-follow rituals that you can tailor to your own life.
 With techniques like aromatherapy and meditation, modern readers can satiate their souls and get in a clearer headspace.

 Learn to love yourself—flaws and all—with this raw and honest book.
-Gary John Bishop helps you tackle almost every challenge—from loss to failure to divorce—by not only taking back your power but by taking responsibility for your actions.
+Gary John Bishop helps you tackle almost every challenge—from loss to failure—by not only taking back your power but by taking responsibility for your actions.
 Reviewers love his straight-talking tone, which they find relatable and approachable.